MitchellBerend/docker-manager/README.md

 `-s`/`--sudo` Enables sudo on the remote node.
 This might be needed depending on how the remote node and it's user is set up.

+`-r`/`--regex` Lets the user supply a regex pattern that filters the nodes after they are read in from `~/.ssh/config`.